Mini Easter Eggs and Children

 • Keep a close eye on your child whilst they are eating sweets

-• Cut sweets in half so lowering the risk of choking
+• Cut sweets in half to lower the risk of choking.

-• Some children play food games to see how much food they can get in their mouths and this is a serious choke risk hazard.
+• Some children play food games to see how much food they can put in their mouths, which is a serious choking hazard.

-• Tossing food and catching it in their mouths and they usually see an adult doing it and are just itching to try it out, again this is a serious choke hazard.
+• Tossing food and catching it in their mouths, they usually see an adult doing it and are just itching to try it out.
+Again, this is a serious choke hazard.

-• Eating and chewing food whilst running around is another potential choking risk, it only takes the child to take a sudden intake of breath and the sweet or food object gets stuck in the airway.
+• Eating and chewing food whilst running around is another potential choking risk; it only takes the child to take a sudden breath for a piece of food or a sweet to get stuck in the airway.

 How to respond to a child that is choking